 F. Braun McAsh

 Renowned historical swordsman and fight director F. Braun McAsh has spent over 40 years studying and teaching Western European sword work around the world, including serving in the military.
 Braun was incredibly influential in the early days of the now thriving WMA community in Vancouver.
 He used his formidable martial skill to inform his translations and interpretations of historical manuals, and helped to popularize the art through his work as an actor and fight choreographer on series such as Highlander.
 Braun has presented on German longsword and modern knife defense at Valkyrie WMAA.

 Maija Soderholm is one of the official lineage holders of Visayan Style Corto Kadena and Larga Mano Eskrima and an authorized teacher of the Yizong School system of Bagua Zhang, Xing-Yi, and Tai Ji.
-Maija is a formidable martial artist and the author of "The Liar, The Cheat and the Thief", which focuses on the role of deception in swordplay and other weapon work.
-Maija's material and teaching approach has had a substantial influence on our approach to knife work in particular, and she has taught on Filipino weapon play at Valkyrie WMAA.
+Maija is a formidable martial artist and the author of The Liar, The Cheat and the Thief, which focuses on the role of deception in swordplay and other weapon work.
+Maija's material and teaching approach has had a substantial influence on our approach to knife work in particular, and she has taught workshops at Valkyrie WMAA in 2015 and 2018.

 Guy is one of the foremost researchers and instructors of historical Italian martial arts, founder of The School of European Swordsmanship, and a prolific author of swordplay and physical training texts.
 Guy's work on the martial arts treatises of Fiore de'i Liberi, Ridolfo Capo Ferro, and Philippo di Vadi has been enormously influential in the Historical European Martial Arts community, and forms the base curriculum of schools around the world.
 He visited Valkyrie WMAA in 2017 to teach a weekend-long workshop series on Italian longsword.